- Things to Know

 The sacroiliac (SI) joints are formed by the connection of the sacrum and the right and left iliac bones.
-The sacrum is the triangular-shaped bone in the lower portion of the spine, below the lumbar spine.
+The sacrum is the triangular-shaped bone in the lower portion of the spine, centrally located below the lumbar spine.
 While most of the bones (vertebrae) of the spine are mobile, the sacrum is made up of five vertebrae that are fused together and do not move.
 The iliac bones are the two large bones that make up the pelvis.
 As a result, the SI joints connect the spine to the pelvis.
 The sacrum and the iliac bones (ileum) are held together by a collection of strong ligaments.

 What is sacroiliac joint dysfunction?

-There are many different terms for sacroiliac joint problems, including SI joint dysfunction, SI joint syndrome, SI joint strain, and SI joint inflammation.
+There are many different terms for sacroiliac joint problems, including SI joint dysfunction, sacroiliac joint disease, SI joint syndrome, SI joint strain, and SI joint inflammation.

 What are the causes of sacroiliac joint dysfunction?